ausazh/Proto-Azxish/new docs/grammar.md

 # Grammar

+## Word order

+VSOT transative / SVT intransative
+T denotes a phrasal Tag, which takes much of the former verbal conjuagtion for Tense, Aspect and Mood

+Head-last

+Relative clauses expressed using participles in front of nouns

+- person that went to the shop = 'shop-going person'
+- person that I saw = 'my-seen person'
+- person that I know the partner of = 'partner-of-my-known person'

 ## Verb Conjugation Changes

-Tense and mood is moved off the main verb to a phrase-end tag modelled off the question tag (and to the question tag when it exists)
+Tense, aspect and mood is moved off the main verb to a phrase-end tag modelled off the question tag (and to the question tag when it exists)

-- Tags are:
-  - âq - indicative tag, derived from uqâ 'is'
-  - an - interrogative tag, derived from ahna
-  - în - conditional tag
-  - as - imperative tag, derived from al

-- Tags take tense markings:
-  - ox

-Verbs conjugate for certain Aspects, Emphasis/Negation and Location Most conjugation is moved to the FRONT of the verb Each verb has 2 stems - Perfective and Imperfective The exact derivation of the stem depends on the most common usage of the verb
+Verbs conjugate for Emphasis/Negation and Location Most conjugation is moved to the FRONT of the verb Each verb has 2 stems - Perfective and Imperfective The exact derivation of the stem depends on the most common usage of the verb